nstjuliana/DreamUp/_docs/phases/mvp-phase.md

 ### 2. Screenshot Capture

-**Goal**: Capture screenshots from the browser and save them locally (MVP uses local storage, Supabase Storage comes later).
+**Goal**: Capture screenshots from the browser and save them to Supabase Storage.

 **Steps**:
 1. Create `src/browser/screenshot-capture.ts` with `captureScreenshot()` function
 2. Implement screenshot capture using Browserbase API
-3. Save screenshot to local `artifacts/` directory with timestamped filename
+3. Upload screenshot to Supabase Storage with timestamped filename
-4. Return file path for later reference
+4. Return public URL for later reference
 5. Handle screenshot failures gracefully (log error, continue execution)

-**Deliverable**: Can capture screenshots and save to `artifacts/{testId}/screenshots/` directory
+**Deliverable**: Can capture screenshots and upload to Supabase Storage at path `artifacts/{testId}/screenshots/`

 ---